SamThompson95/lilly-technical-challenge/README.md

     - script.js
     - style.css
     - index.html
+- DOCUMENTATION.md (fill this out as you work through the challenge)
+- DOCUMENTATION.docx (fill this out as you work through the challenge)

+*Note: You only need to fill out one of the documentation files.
+Choose one of the documentation templates and feel free to delete the other.
+Alternatively, create your own documentation file in any format you wish.*

 ### Out of Scope (Do not modify these)
  - data.json
  - requirements.txt
  - start.sh
+ - start.ps1
+ - start.bat